 The current session started on January 3, 2017.
 Usually, more than 5,000 bills are filed at the beginning of a session.
 The filing deadline for this session was January 20, 2017.
 Bills can still be “late-filed” throughout the session.
-The information below is partial and will continue to be updated.
-(Note that newly filed legislation now has docket numbers – HD or SD – that will change to bill numbers when assigned to committees.)
+The information below will continue to be updated.

-The federal government has convened the 115th Congress; you can read about legislation from the 114th session and stay tuned for updates for the new session.
+The federal government has convened the 115th Congress; read about legislation from the 115th session.

 This bill would require owners of rented or foreclosed properties to check them for abandoned animals within 3 days after tenants move out; if abandoned animals are found, it must be reported to the local animal control officer or other authorities.

 S. 1155, H. 1080: An Act to protect puppies and kittens

 This bill would prevent the sale of dogs or cats less than 8 weeks of age, provide a remedy for the sale of sick dogs and cats, regulate certain breeders, and ensure the sources pet shops receive puppies and kittens adhere to certain standards and don’t have multiple violations of the Animal Welfare Act.

 S. 1145, H. 416: An Act enhancing the issuance of citations for cruel conditions for animals